-Also, choosing the right cover is important.
+- Choosing the right quality cover is important.
 A cheap cover won’t protect your RV properly, making the whole thing an exercise in futility.

-Finally, if there is heavy snow or debris build-up on top of the cover, it may be a difficult chore to remove the cover safely.
+- If there is heavy snow or debris build-up on top of the cover, it may be a difficult chore to remove the cover safely

-Some say that a cover can trap water and moisture, making mold and mildew more likely.
+- In some cases, a cover can trap water and moisture, making mold and mildew more likely

-It doesn’t hurt to protect the sheen and color either 😉
+It doesn’t hurt to protect the RV’s finish and color either 😉

 Questions To Consider When Looking At RV Covers